mgkid3310/AWESome/README.md

 so if the unit is set to "feet (x100ft)" and 083 is displayed
 as altitude, the actual altitude would be 8300ft.

-Pilot name/callsign/custom callsign setting and units for
+Pilot name/callsign & Vehicle callsign setting and units for
 speed & altitude can be changed at addon settings tab.
 Supports kph/knot for speed and meter/feet for altitude.
-To set a custom callsign, add this to the plane's init field:
+To set a vehicle callsign, add this to the plane's init field:
 `[this, "My Callsign"] call orbis_atc_fnc_setCustomCallsign;`
-If no custom callsign is set, it defaults to the unit's
+If no vehicle callsign is set, it defaults to the unit's
 group ID.

 To enable this feature, you need to add the following code